UDPATE -- Congress’s Assault on Federal Retirement and Compensation is an Assault on the Critical Government Services Americans Count On

 • Bases a federal retiree’s annuity payment on their average highest five earning years, instead of the current highest three earning years.

-• Makes new federal employee hires choose to be “at will” employees without merit system protections in exchange for higher take-home pay or choose to maintain merit system protections and pay a higher FERS contribution rate and lower take-home pay.
+• Makes new federal employee hires choose to be “at will” employees without merit system protections or choose to maintain merit system protections and pay an additional 5% FERS contribution rate, totaling 9.4% of pay, which is effectively a 5% pay cut.

 • Charges federal employees a fee for Merit Systems Protection Board (MSPB) filings equivalent to the fee for filing a civil lawsuit in federal district court, which is $350.